 Annie Coombs is a registered architect in New York State who brings over 15 years of experience to Siris Coombs.
 Her previous work on cultural, educational, and residential projects with Diller Scofidio + Renfro includes designs for the expansion of the Lincoln Center for Performing Arts, The Shed at Hudson Yards, Eskenazi Health Hospital’s CommonGround Pavilion and the Blue Dream residence in the Hamptons.
 As a principal of SCA, she’s led a number of residential projects in and around New York City, including interior, penthouse, and townhouse renovations and private home construction.
 In addition, she's brought in social impact clients from across the country from South Dakota to South Brooklyn.
 Beyond work with SCA, Annie is a Visiting Assistant Professor at Pratt School of Architecture in New York.
 She has a Master of Architecture from Columbia University and has served as a guest critic at Columbia University, the Pratt Institute, Wesleyan University, the University of Pennsylvania, and the Parson School of Design.

 Annie is passionate about women’s empowerment and Native American affairs.
 She is Co-Founder of Post-Reservation, an ongoing project that researches and visualizes housing, infrastructure, and economy on the Lakota reservations in South Dakota.
-In addition, Annie is the chairperson elect of the YMCA of the Seven Council Fires Board of Trustees, on the Cheyenne River Reservation.
+In addition, Annie is the Chairperson of the YMCA of the Seven Council Fires Board of Trustees, on the Cheyenne River Reservation.
 In 2014, her work on gender dynamics in the architecture field was presented at the 1st Congress of Architecture & Gender Research in Spain.

 Peter Coombs, AIA, LEED AP